pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/01_Inheritance.md

 ## Parent Class - Class Inheritance

 Pimcore data objects support inheritance, just as any PHP object does.
 In Pimcore the class from which a specific data class inherits can be changed.
-By default, a data class inherits from `Pimcore\Model\Object\Concrete`, but if required otherwise, a data class can extend a different parent class.
+By default, a data class inherits from `Pimcore\Model\DataObject\Concrete`, but if required otherwise, a data class can extend a different parent class.
 If the parent class should be changed, this needs to be specified in the class definition as shown in the screen below:
 ![Parent Class](../../../img/classes-class-inheritance.png)

 > **Be Careful**
 > This is a very advanced feature and should only be used by very experienced developers who know what they are doing and
-> what consequences it might have when the parent class is changed from `Pimcore\Model\Object\Concrete` to something else.
+> what consequences it might have when the parent class is changed from `Pimcore\Model\DataObject\Concrete` to something else.

-In order to maintain all Pimcore functionalities, it has to be ensured that the special class used in the example above extends `Pimcore\Model\Object\Concrete` and that its methods don't override and clash in unexpected ways with existing methods of `Pimcore\Model\Object\Concrete` or any magic functions of `Pimcore\Model\Object\Concrete` or its parent classes.
+In order to maintain all Pimcore functionalities, it has to be ensured that the special class used in the example above extends `Pimcore\Model\DataObject\Concrete` and that its methods don't override and clash in unexpected ways with existing methods of `Pimcore\Model\DataObject\Concrete` or any magic functions of `Pimcore\Model\DataObject\Concrete` or its parent classes.
 </div>